 Planning

-AWS will advise and assist Customer with discovering and documenting Customer's requirements and decisions across project delivery, management, design, and network strategy to establish a foundation for In-Scope Application.
-The focus of this will be on preparing for the implementation of the first release deployment of In-Scope Application, which is expected to be delivered under a different SOW.
+AWS will advise and assist Customer with discovering and documenting Customer's requirements and decisions across project delivery, management, design, and network strategy to establish a foundation for the In-Scope Application.
+The focus of this will be on preparing for the implementation of the first release deployment of the In-Scope Application, which is expected to be delivered under a different SOW.

 AWS will advise and assist Customer with the following activities in a non-production environment:

-Facilitate a mutually agreed number of workshops with Customer to discuss project delivery, solution design, data modelling, data ingestion, data validation, and network strategy requirements for both the In-Scope Application and the wider RSSP program
+Facilitate a mutually agreed number of workshops with Customer to discuss project delivery, solution design, data modelling, data ingestion, data review, and network strategy requirements for both the In-Scope Application and the wider RSSP program

-Gather key requirements and provide recommendations based on AWS general best practices for implementation of In-Scope Application on AWS
+Gather key requirements and provide recommendations based on AWS general best practices for implementation of the In-Scope Application on AWS

 Provide recommendations based on AWS general best practices for identity management, data warehousing, and analytics reporting capabilities for both the In-Scope Application and the wider RSSP program